Bowes Reed: Career

 Reed served in a number of other capacities during the Revolution.
 He was appointed Clerk of the Supreme Court of New Jersey in 1776, and he served as a Justice of the Peace of Burlington County from 1777 to 1779.
-In 1778 he was named Deputy Secretary of State of New Jersey, and later that year, upon the resignation of Charles Pettit (the husband of Reed's sister Sarah), he was elevated to the position of Secretary of State.
+In 1778, he was named Deputy Secretary of State of New Jersey, and later that year, upon the resignation of Charles Pettit (the husband of Reed's sister Sarah), he was elevated to the position of Secretary of State.

-Post-war years

 Reed continued as Secretary of State after the War, serving until his death in 1794.
 In 1784, the New Jersey Legislature appointed him Mayor of Burlington, New Jersey.
 He was reappointed in 1789 and served until his death.

-Family
+Personal life and death

 By his first wife, Margaret Johnstone, Reed had four children: